jdelic/saltshaker-laptop/README.rst

   - Enpass
   - Yubikey support

-* Most important Firefox extensions:
+* Most important Firefox extensions (use ``about:debugging`` to find their IDs if you want to add more):

   - uBlock,
+  - uMatrix,
   - Enpass,
   - German dictionary,
   - Multi-account containers
+  - GDPR Content-O-Matic

 * Enforces Firefox sanitization on closing the browser and other settings.

 * Some other available applications include:

-  - nordvpn
   - Discord
   - OBS
   - Airtame